0

 Water parameters

-Different shrimp have different water parameters requirements.
-Neocaridina species tend to be more robust and can be raised in a very wide range of water parameters from very soft-water to harder water.
+Different shrimp species have different water parameter requirements.
+Neocaridina species tend to be more robust and can be kept in a wide range of water parameters from very soft to harder water.
 Caridina species tend to prefer softer, low KH water.
-Sulawesi shrimp prefers more alkaline water, along with higher temperatures.
-As a very general guide, cheaper shrimps are easier to keep and are more adaptable, while costlier shrimp tend to have more specific requirements and are harder to breed (Hence the higher market price due to reduced supply vs demand).
-Before you buy specific shrimp, check on the requirements for that particular species.
+Sulawesi shrimp prefer more alkaline water and higher temperatures.
+As a very general guide, cheaper shrimp are easier to keep and more adaptable, while more expensive shrimp tend to have more specific requirements and are harder to breed (hence the higher market price due to reduced supply vs. demand).
+Before buying a particular shrimp, check the requirements for that species.

 A temperature between 21°C and 26°C is suitable for almost all dwarf shrimp species.
-Higher temperatures lead to a faster life cycle, which means quicker growth and more breeding but also a shorter life span.
-Sulawesi shrimp prefers higher temperatures; 26°C to 30°C.
+Higher temperatures result in a faster life cycle, which means faster growth and more reproduction, but also a shorter life span.
+Sulawesi shrimp prefer higher temperatures; 26°C to 30°C.

-As with plants and fish, it is much easier to keep shrimp that take to your tap water parameters.
+As with plants and fish, it is much easier to keep shrimp that adapt to your tap water parameters.

-These are some generic guidelines for each Genus:
+These are some general guidelines for each genus:

 Neocaridina davidi shrimp (Cherry/Fire red/Bloody mary/Chocolate/Yellow):